-know, I've got a handful of memories.
-We left British Columbia when I was, I think, like six or seven years old.
-And I have -- you know, I have memories of Christmas and I have memories of, you know, playing with toys and I have a tea set and, you know, that sort of stuff; the silly things, and I had a bedroom downstairs in the house.

-And I remember our -- her and I's last 7 conversation together and it must have been -- we were 8 9 getting ready -- she must have been ready to go back to her mother's maybe; I'm not sure.
-But I knew that we were --10 we knew that we were parting ways because I asked her if 11 even though we were moving or what; I'm not sure, that --12 or if she would still be my big sister and if she'd still 13 love me.
-14

-I mean I'm nearly 40 years old and I'm still hurting because I miss my sister.
-So I can just imagine the pain that my mom and my dad and Genevieve and my brothers all experienced in this loss and perpetual losses.
+1 know, I've got a handful of memories.
+We left British 2 Columbia when I was, I think, like six or seven years old.
+3 And I have you know, I have memories of Christmas and I 4 have memories of, you know, playing with toys and I have a 5 tea set and, you know, that sort of stuff; the silly 6 things, and I had a bedroom downstairs in the house.
+7 And I remember our her and I's last 8 conversation together and it must have been we were 9 getting ready she must have been ready to go back to her 10 mother's maybe; I'm not sure.
+But I knew that we were 11 we knew that we were parting ways because I asked her if 12 even though we were moving or what; I'm not sure, that 13 or if she would still be my big sister and if she'd still 14 love me.
+15 I mean I'm nearly 40 years old and I'm still 16 hurting because I miss my sister.
+So I can just imagine 17 the pain that my mom and my dad and Genevieve and my 18 brothers all experienced in this loss and perpetual losses.
 19 So we ended up moving back to Ontario.
-And 20 then Melissa and I have an older brother and Melissa and 21 Shawn are closer in age and Shawn moved back to British 22 Columbia to be near here and so those two were here by 23 themselves.
-And my brother got him -- my brother got 24 himself in trouble too, somehow, and he ended up in jail at 25 the time when my sister was murdered.
+And 20 then Melissa and I have an older brother and Melissa and 21 Shawn are closer in age and Shawn moved back to British themselves.
+And my brother got him -- my brother got the time when my sister was murdered.

+Columbia to be near here and so those two were here by

+himself in trouble too, somehow, and he ended up in jail at

-And so on the day that my sister was 1 murdered, we got the news.
-It was my mother's birthday and 2 I found out when we met with the RCMP, my brother had 3 called a whole bunch of times that day.
+And so on the day that my sister was 1 2 murdered, we got the news.
+It was my mother's birthday and I found out when we met with the RCMP, my brother had 3 called a whole bunch of times that day.
 It was still 4 really bothering him, right.
-He was hoping that we were 5 6 going to know what was happening.
-He had -- he knew that we were having this meeting to meet with the RCMP and that 7 I promised him that we would come out to British Columbia 8 9 and we'd come and put a headstone out for her.
+He was hoping that we were 5 going to know what was happening.
+He had -- he knew that 6 7 we were having this meeting to meet with the RCMP and that I promised him that we would come out to British Columbia 8 and we'd come and put a headstone out for her.
+9

 So he was like determined to do something 10 and he signed himself up to go to rehab and so he was all 11 ready to go to rehab and he had cleaned himself up for a 12 month.
-And the day that I spoke with the RCMP, I guess 13 back in February, the next morning he was getting on a bus 14 15 to go to the treatment centre and he called 60 times that day; literally, between my phone and my sister's phone, and 16 17 he wanted to know all the details.
-He wanted to know about what they knew, what the RCMP had, you know, to share with 18 19 us.
+And the day that I spoke with the RCMP, I quess 13 14 back in February, the next morning he was getting on a bus to go to the treatment centre and he called 60 times that 15 day; literally, between my phone and my sister's phone, and 16 he wanted to know all the details.
+He wanted to know about 17 what they knew, what the RCMP had, you know, to share with 18 19 us.

 And we were supposed to be meeting and find out from the coroner's report and get all that information because when my sister got murdered, we weren't told anything.
 There was very little information that was actually shared with our family about her murder.
-They said it was an open case -- open investigation and they couldn't share anything.
+They said it was an open case -- open investigation and they

+1 couldn't share anything.